beatass/Car-price-forecasting-dw_matrix/README.md

 * **day 1** - Colab environment, data preparation, setting up a new repository on GitHub
 * **day 2** - data visualization and drawing conclusions
-* **day 3** - starting training the model, using random forest, which will forecast the price of the cars based on their attributes
+* **day 3** - starting training the model using random forest, which will forecast the price of the cars based on their attributes
-* **day 4** - learn about XGBoost and build a model that improves previous result
+* **day 4** - learn some issues about XGBoost and build a model that improves previous result by XGBoost model
 * **day 5** - the hyperopt tool